How TXEQ Started

 Laura’s father, Tim Miller, knows all too well the heartbreak and trauma that other families feel when a loved one goes missing.
 In August of 2000, Tim Miller founded and became the Executive Director of Texas EquuSearch which began as a horse mounted search and recovery team.
 Through the years, like-minded volunteers have given their own time, talents, resources, and dedication to help recover and return lost and missing loved ones to their families.

-Texas EquuSearch is a 501(c)3 nonprofit organization governed by a volunteer Board of Directors with financial support from personal and private donations.
+Texas EquuSearch is a 501(c)3 nonprofit volunteer search and recovery organization.
 Texas EquuSearch never charges a family or law enforcement entity for their services.
 Headquartered near Houston, Texas, resources have evolved far beyond the original horse mounted searches.
 Today, searches include the use of ground searchers, side scan sonar, ground penetrating radar, boats, aircrafts, drones, and ATVs.
 Many law enforcement agencies across the United States call on the resources of the organization’s highly skilled searchers to assist in their lost, missing or murder victim cases.

 Texas EquuSearch has assisted in thousands of cases throughout the US and abroad giving some form of resolution to distraught families as well as closure to many criminal cases.
 There is no doubt that Executive Director, Tim Miller and his team lend credence to the age-old saying… “Volunteers are not unpaid because they are worthless.
 They are unpaid because they are PRICELESS!”.